LostOxygen/llm-confidentiality/README.md

 # Attacks and Defenses against the Confidentiality of Large Language Models
 This kinda framework was developed to study the confidentiality of Large Language Models (LLMs).
 The framework contains several features:
-- A set of attacks against LLMs, where the LLM is not allowed to leak a secret key
+- A set of attacks against LLMs, where the LLM is not allowed to leak a secret key -> [jump](#attacks-and-defenses)
-- A set of defenses against the aforementioned attacks
+- A set of defenses against the aforementioned attacks -> [jump](#attacks-and-defenses)
 - Creating enhanced system prompts to safely instruct an LLM to keep a secret key safe
 - Creating datasets of responses which leak the secret key as well as these more safe system promts
-- Finetuning and Prefix-Tuning LLMs to harden them against these attacks using the datasets
+- Finetuning and Prefix-Tuning LLMs to harden them against these attacks using the datasets -> [jump](#finetuning-peft-and-prefix-tuning)
-- Evaluate the usefulness of LLMs using different metrics and benchmarks
+- Evaluate the usefulness of LLMs using different metrics and benchmarks -> [jump](#evaluation-using-various-llm-benchmarks)

 <b>!!
 This project will most likely only work on Linux systems with NVIDIA-GPUs and CUDA installed !!</b>